plentymarkets/plenty-cms-library/README.md

 ```
 #### Creating a custom services

-You can create custom service to provide global functions by using `PlentyFramework.service( serviceName, callbackFn );`:
+You can create a custom service to provide global functions by using `PlentyFramework.service( serviceName, callbackFn );`:
 ```js
 PlentyFramework.service('MyService', function() {
 	return {